What is flannel fabric and how to sew with flannel? Learn everything you need to know about this soft, cozy material.

 DISADVANTAGES OF FLANNEL

-During long-term use of flannel products, lint balls are formed on the surface of the fabric.
+During the long-term use of flannel products, lint balls are formed on the surface of the fabric.

 Flannel fabrics shrink a lot.